Dagomara/EleFant/README.md

-# eleFant
+# Eleфant
- Eleфant is a Neutralino.js applet designed for users doing a Step 4 Inventory.
+ Eleфant is a Gatsby applet designed for Recovery fellows working a Step 4 Inventory.